 Triple Chocolate Ale Brownies

 CT smelt the beer straight off.
 Is it going to be like a steak and ale pie he wondered?
 Sadly not.
 He described it as being a working man’s brownie.
-The bitterness of the beer gave it a savoury tang and he wondered if he should be eating it in a room with a sawdust floor.
-It reminded him of Christy Moore’s song about drinking black beer in the same public houses, smelling of smoke and strong whiskey”.
+The bitterness of the beer gives it a savoury tang and he wondered if he should be eating it in a room with a sawdust floor.
+It reminded him of Christy Moore’s song about “drinking black beer in the same public houses, smelling of smoke and strong whiskey”.

 I’m really going to have to stop CT and his free association – he’s getting a bit keen on all this.
 I suppose it is only his usual round about way of saying that he really enjoyed these brownies.